 The mechanical components of the microscope require less maintenance than the optical components.
-Our first maintenance advice is to use the dust cover provided with the microscope, this way we will avoid the accumulation of dust on the microscope.
+Our first maintenance advice is to use the dust cover provided with the microscope, to avoid the accumulation of dust on the microscope.

-If we wish to clean the stand or the specimen holder, we will simply use a cleaning cloth moistened with soap diluted in distilled water.
-After this we will proceed in perfectly drying the entire surface of the microscope.
-You have to take special care with the electrical components of the microscope such as the ON / OFF switch, the dimmer, the lamp holder...

-If there are grease stains we can use the same cloth moistened with a low graduation of alcohol.
+To clean the stand or the specimen holder, Use a cleaning cloth moistened with soap diluted in distilled water.
+After this proceed drying the entire surface of the microscope.
+Take special care with the electrical components of the microscope such as the ON / OFF switch, the dimmer, the lamp holder...
+If there are grease stains, use the same cloth moistened with a low graduation of alcohol.